 Coordinate geometry.
 Distance between two points.
 Midpoints.
 Gradient (or slope).
 Gradients of parallel and perpendicular lines.
 Using coordinate geometry.
 Equations of straight lines.
+Equations of a perpendicular bisector.
 Distance from a point to a line.
 3-dimensional coordinate geometry.

 Unit 6: Trigonometry